Detteee/bilistream/README.md

 ## Configuration

 1. Copy the example configuration file:

    ```
    cp config.yaml.example config.yaml
    ```
 2. Edit `config.yaml` with your specific settings:

    - Set your Bilibili account details (SESSDATA, bili_jct, etc.)
    - Configure the desired streaming platform (Twitch or YouTube)
    - Set the channel ID and other relevant information
+   - Select a proxy region for twitch config
 3. For the danmaku feature, configure `config.json` according to the [bilibili-danmaku-client documentation](https://github.com/Isoheptane/bilibili-live-danmaku-cli)
 4. Create channel list files:
    In the YT and TW folders, create `YT_channels.txt` and `TW_channels.txt` respectively, with each line in the format:

    ```
    (channel name) [channel id]
    ```
 5. [Isoheptane/bilibili-danmaku-client](https://github.com/Isoheptane/bilibili-live-danmaku-cli) (if you need danmaku command feature)

 ## Usage